OWQ: Outlier-Aware Weight Quantization for Efficient Fine-Tuning and Inference of Large Language Models: Background and Related Works

 \subsection{Quantization and LLMs}

-Quantization is a widely-used optimization technique aimed at exploiting the benefit of low-precision while maintaining the quality of the target network.
-While the primary advantage is the reduction in storage space, it is worth noting that quantization also provides substantial performance improvement through the support of low-precision acceleration.
-The main drawback of quantization is the degradation of output quality.
-Mitigating quality degradation is highly important, and early studies focused on quantization-aware training (QAT) \cite{esser2019learned, green2010parent, zhou2016dorefa}, which tried to restore quality through additional training.
-However, as the understanding of quantization grew and various techniques emerged, post-training quantization (PTQ) \cite{librecq, nagel2019data, nagel2020up, weiqdrop} have been actively studied, enabling quality preservation without training.
+Quantization is a widely used optimization technique aimed at exploiting the benefit of low-precision while maintaining the quality of the network.
+While its primary benefit is size reduction, quantization can also substantially accelerate performance through support for low-precision operations.
+However, a trade-off exists: quantization can lead to quality degradation, which numerous studies have aimed to address.
+Early studies focused on quantization-aware training (QAT) \cite{esser2019learned, zhou2016dorefa}, which tried to restore quality through additional training; however, as the understanding of quantization grew and various techniques emerged, post-training quantization (PTQ) \cite{librecq, nagel2019data, nagel2020up, weiqdrop} have been actively studied, enabling quality preservation without training.

 Due to the LLM's necessity of significant storage space and computational resources, it is crucial to apply optimization via quantization.
-Numerous studies have been conducted, but the distinctive characteristics of LLMs steer the research in a unique direction.
 In general, QAT has been favored for extremely low-bit precision to minimize quantization error.
 However, it is less favorable for LLM quantization because of the high cost of the training environment.
-Moreover, QAT might not be the optimal choice to preserve the task-agnostic generation performance of LLMs.

 Instead, PTQ has emerged as an important topic for LLM quantization.
-This field has two distinct approaches: one aims to quantize both activations and weights to int8~\cite{dettmers2022llm, xiao2022smoothquant}, considering both capacity reduction and performance enhancement.
+This field has two distinct approaches: one aims to quantize both activations and weights to int8~\cite{dettmers2022llm, xiao2022smoothquant}, considering both capacity reduction and acceleration.
 In contrast, the second approach focuses solely on weight quantization to sub-4-bit precision~\cite{frantar2023optq,park2023lutgemm}.
 In this paper, we align our work with the latter approach.
 While concentrating on weight quantization, we devise a novel quantization scheme, drawing significant inspiration from int8-related research on activation quantization.